 Sebastiano del Piombo was an extremely talented Italian high renaissance painter who showed us his pure gift and genius in his early days of painting.
 In his early days, he was a rebel both artistically and personally.
 Sebastiano gave it up to become a bureaucrat for the Pope.
 Michelangelo tried to use Sebastiano’s artistic ability to help Michelangelo outshine Raphael.

-Sebastiano del Piombo – An Underrated Renaissance Artist
+Sebastiano del Piombo – Most Underrated Renaissance Artist

 When you think of Renaissance artists, most people think about Leonardo Vinci, Michelangelo, and Raphael.
 Another name that should have been added to that list is Sebastiano del Piombo, an Italian painter of the High Renaissance era.